InvirganceDocumentation/convirgance-docs/docs/concepts.md

 Convirgance ships with support for numerous formats such as JSON, CSV, tab-delimited, pipe-delimited, and even binary encodings.
-Additional formats can be plugged in using the `Input` and `Output` concepts thereby making Convirgance  a universal data processing platform.
+Additional formats can be plugged in using the `Input` and `Output` concepts, thereby making Convirgance  a universal data processing platform.